The Bite: Cast

-Availability
+Release

 Olympic International Films released The Bite to the U.S. grindhouse circuit soon after its original release in Japan.
 The film was released in Britain in 1967 as Bait.

 Since its first run, The Bite had been considered a lost film.
 Jasper Sharp notes that had it not been for the overseas release of films like The Bite, these films would likely not be available today, as many early pink films were not saved in Japan.

+Home media

 The film was rediscovered and released in an English-dubbed version on region-0 DVD by Gregory Hatanaka's Cinema Epoch label on May 13, 2008.
 Preceding the DVD release, Portland, Oregon's Clinton Street Theater played The Bite on a double feature with Mamoru Watanabe's Slave Widow (1967) on May 9 and May 11, 2008.